 Excel Logical Functions

-This page lists the built-in Excel logical functions.
-These functions include the boolean operators and conditional tests.
+The Excel logical functions include the boolean operators and conditional tests.

-The functions have been grouped into categories, to help you to find the function you need.
+All the Excel logical functions are listed below, grouped into categories, to help you to find the function you need.
 Each function name links to a full description of the function, with examples of use.

-Note that some of the Logical functions were first introduced in Excel 2007 or Excel 2013 and so are not available in earlier versions of Excel.
+Note that some of the Logical functions were introduced in recent versions of Excel, and so are not available in earlier versions.